scalerflux/scaling-octo-couscous/README.md

 ### Flop synthesis Simulations

-1. AsyncReset
+#### AsyncReset

-Just before the reset the q=1 because d=1, bu the moment reset came, q didn't wait for the subsequent clockedge but went immediately to zero
+Just before the reset the q=1 because d=1, but the moment reset came, q didn't wait for the subsequent clockedge but went immediately to zero

 <img width="1180" height="638" alt="Screenshot 2025-09-25 at 7 12 19 PM" src="https://github.com/user-attachments/assets/c5b02b4b-baf1-43a5-9d41-30e338fa231d" />

-2. AsyncSet
+#### AsyncSet

-When set = 1 q was alo 1 irrespective of d, once the set = 0, chages in d are apprent in q upon the posistive clock edge
+When set = 1 q was also 1 irrespective of d, once the set = 0, chages in d are apprent in q upon the posistive clock edge

 <img width="1181" height="637" alt="Screenshot 2025-09-25 at 7 07 58 PM" src="https://github.com/user-attachments/assets/16c0c91a-5f84-4502-a748-40aec7c1c198" />

-3. SyncReset
+#### SyncReset

 When reset bcomes 1 q is not changed till the subsequent clock edge n doeasn't become zero immediately. so the reset apllies only upon posedge here

 <img width="1141" height="621" alt="Screenshot 2025-09-25 at 7 23 17 PM" src="https://github.com/user-attachments/assets/7b6bbbe4-4586-4722-a396-d88d29d02fc7" />